prometheus/compliance/alert_generator/specification.md

 * `annotations`: MUST be present IF the alert has annotations.
 Annotations provide additional details about the alert which can change over time for the same alert.
 * `startsAt`: SHOULD be present.
 It is the time when the alert was triggered.
 * `endsAt`: SHOULD be present.
 It is the time when the alert MUST be considered `inactive`.
 Note that future alert updates MAY change this value.
-* `generatorURL`: MAY be present.
+* `generatorURL`: SHOULD be present.
 It is a URL that takes the user to the query page for the source expression of the alert.

 ## Alerting Rules